 What if I Only Smoke Marijuana for Medical Reasons?

-Even if you use medical marijuana under a doctor’s care, you still feel the effects of THC and cannot legally drive while high.
+Whether you consume marijuana recreationally or medically doesn’t change how long after smoking weed you can get a DUI.
+Even if you use medical marijuana under a doctor’s care, you’ll still feel the effects of THC and cannot legally drive.
 THC is a powerful psychoactive ingredient.
 While under its influence, you may experience the following:

 - Memory problems